tjcrowley/superstar_avatar/MUMBAI_DEPLOYMENT.md

-# Polygon Mumbai Testnet Deployment Guide
+# Polygon Amoy Testnet Deployment Guide

-This guide will walk you through deploying the Superstar Avatar smart contracts to Polygon Mumbai testnet.
+This guide will walk you through deploying the Superstar Avatar smart contracts to Polygon Amoy testnet (replacement for deprecated Mumbai testnet).

 ## Prerequisites